Browsed by

 The spectacular island of Vestmannaeyjar and its festival.

-Vestmannaeyjar walking tracks – The best walks on Heimaey
+Vestmannaeyjar walking tracks – The best hikes on Heimaey

-Vestmannaeyjar walking tracks – The best walks on Heimaey
+Vestmannaeyjar walking tracks – The best hikes on Heimaey

 An overview of the best walking tracks around Heimaey, Vestmannaeyjar.
 With its incredible density of spectacular sights and features, this stunning island just off the south coast is a must-see if you’re visiting Iceland.
-There are steep and craggy mountain ridges, dramatic sea cliffs, hidden beaches, a couple of volcanoes, mossy lava flows and a magical valley.
+There are steep and craggy mountain ridges, dramatic sea cliffs, hidden beaches, a couple of volcanoes, mossy lava fields and a magical valley.
 Vestmannaeyjar is also home to the biggest puffin colony in the world.
 Find out more in this article.

 The walking track to Klif – The beacon rock